-At Traxler's police precinct, Sarah is told that Ginger is dead and that Reese has been given to a criminal psychiatrist, Peter Silberman (Earl Boen).
+At Traxler's police precinct, Sarah is told that Ginger is dead and that Reese has been given to a criminal psychiatrist, Dr. Peter Silberman (Earl Boen).
 His story about the Terminator is treated as the babbling of extreme delusion.
 While watching the videotape of the interview, Silberman eagerly says that a case like Reese's could be career-making.
 During the interview, Silberman asks Reese why he didn't bring weaponry from the future with him, to which Reese replies that only living material will go through the time portal.
 Reese quickly becomes agitated and begins to scream into the camera that the Terminator must be destroyed or it will not stop until it kills Sarah.

 Near a factory, Kyle uses another pipe bomb to detonate the truck's tank trailer, which explodes.
-As Reese and Sarah embrace, the Terminator emerges from the wreckage, it's flesh completely burned off.
+As Reese and Sarah embrace, the Terminator emerges from the wreckage, its flesh completely burned off.
 Reese and Sarah retreat into the factory, which is automated.
 Reese switches on as many of the machines as he can, making tracking more difficult for the Terminator.
 They are finally cornered and Reese places his last bomb in the endoskeleton of the Terminator, which explodes, scattering pieces of the android.
 Sarah, nursing a severely injured leg, finds Reese, but he's dead.

 She is suddenly attacked by the top half of the Terminator's skeleton.
 She desperately crawls away, finally luring the Terminator into a giant hydraulic press.
 She traps it there and, as it mindlessly tries to break her neck, pushes the button activating the press.
-The Terminator is crushed until it's red glowing eye fades.
+The Terminator is crushed until its red glowing eye fades.